First time buyer guide

 What Does Home Buyer’s Insurance Cover?

 - Mortgage arrangement fees

-As you can see, if the purchase of your dream house cannot be completed and it’s not your fault, having home buyer’s insurance can give you some peace of mind at a crucial time in the process of becoming a homeowner.
+Having a home buyer’s protection policy in place can’t stop the purchase of your dream property falling through, but it can give you some peace of mind at a crucial time in the process of becoming a homeowner.